runtimeverification/haskell-backend/docs/2024-10-18-booster-description.md

 During symbolic execution, we keep track of the current path condition --- a conjunction of logical constraints that specify an equivalence class of concrete execution states.
 In order to prevent state explosion, it is important to only create new symbolic states that are feasible.
 Priority groups enable a additional mechanism for that by enabling the semantics implementer to partition rules into complete groups, and only applying lower-priority rules under the conditions where higher-priority groups are not applicable.

-A priority group of rules gives raise to a group **coverage condition**, which is defined as a disjunction of the requires clauses of the rules in the group.
+A priority group of rules gives rise to a group **coverage condition**, which is defined as a disjunction of the requires clauses of the rules in the group.
 If the coverage condition is valid, it means that no other rules can possibly apply.
-The negation of the coverage condition is called the group's coverage condition is called the **remainder condition**.
-The the remainder condition is unsatisfiable, then the coverage condition is valid, and the group is complete.
+The negation of the coverage condition is called the group's **remainder condition**.
+If the remainder condition is unsatisfiable, then the coverage condition is valid, and the group is complete.

 When applying rewrite rules, Booster will take note of any indeterminate rule conditions and use them to construct the groups remainder conditions:
 - when checking the `requires` clause of a rule, we compute the remainder condition `RULE_REM` of that attempted, which is the semantically-checked subset of the required conjuncts `P` which *unclear* after checking its entailment form the pattern's constrains `PC`, meaning that (PC /\ P, PC /\ not P) is (SAT, SAT) or any of the two queries were UNKNOWN